kmkr/angular-ws/presentation/presentation.md

 ### Task 6: "Entry" as a directive

 An entry contains a "name" and a "message".
 Create a directive to show an entry.
-Print each entry.
+Print name and message in the directive template.

 Tip: